rooparb-cyber/MLPortfolio/Practical Application1 Readme.md

 # **Takeaway Coupon Acceptance Analysis**
 This project analyzes a dataset to identify the target demographic most likely to accept a coupon for a takeaway meal.
-The goal is to provide actionable insights for a future marketing campaign.
+T

 # **📊 Key Findings**
 The analysis focused on multiple demographic features: gender, age, marital status, children, takeout frequency.
 Coupon expiration was also considered as a possible factor.